Key-agreement protocol: Types of key agreement

+The pre-shared key may be shared between the two parties, or each party may share a key with a trusted third party.
+If there is no secure channel (as may be established via a pre-shared key), it is impossible to create an authenticated session key.

+The session key may be generated via: key transport, key agreement and hybrid.
+If there is no trusted third party, then the cases of key transport and hybrid session key generation are indistinguishable.
+SKA is concerned with protocols in which the session key is established using only symmetric primitives.

 Authentication

 Anonymous key exchange, like Diffie–Hellman, does not provide authentication of the parties, and is thus vulnerable to man-in-the-middle attacks.

 A wide variety of cryptographic authentication schemes and protocols have been developed to provide authenticated key agreement to prevent man-in-the-middle and related attacks.
 These methods generally mathematically bind the agreed key to other agreed-upon data, such as the following: